mudcube/goobits-blog/static/journal/2011/01/html5-typographic-metrics/index.md

 To fix the clipping on the top portion of the text:

-1. Measure the entire height of the font in <canvas> using a lot of padding to make sure the entire text-string is visible.
+1. Measure the entire height of the font in &lt;canvas&gt; using a lot of padding to make sure the entire text-string is visible.
-2. Resize the <canvas> to the height of the em-box, and align the baseline of your text to “top”.
+2. Resize the &lt;canvas&gt; to the height of the em-box, and align the baseline of your text to “top”.
 Measure the entire height again.
 3. Subject the first value from the second, this difference is the amount the text protrudes past the top of the em-box.
 4. Using this value, the top portion of the font-face that was clipped can become visible.
-This can be applied to <div>’s using padding-top, or to <canvas>’s by adjusting the y-offset of a text drawing command such as ctx.fillText() and adding the same value to the height of the <canvas> (assuming we want a perfect bounding-box).
+This can be applied to <div>’s using padding-top, or to &lt;canvas&gt;’s by adjusting the y-offset of a text drawing command such as ctx.fillText() and adding the same value to the height of the &lt;canvas&gt; (assuming we want a perfect bounding-box).

 Here’s an example of finding the clipping on left and top: